-Academic and support staff at Wittenborg University of Applied Sciences attended the first of a series of workshops on Friday, equipping them to deal with and steer students with psychological problems to get the appropriate help.
+Academic and support staff at WUAS attended the first of a series of workshops on Friday, equipping them to deal with and steer students with psychological problems to get the appropriate help.

 The workshop was led by Marga Jonkman, a Dutch psychologist with 12 years of experience who specializes in adolescent psychology.
 She talked about a range of problems – from depression to performance anxiety, post-traumatic stress disorder (PTSD), ADHD, dyslexia, the autism range and anorexia.

 Staff had lots of questions about identifying mental health problems in students, what to do about it and when to seek professional help.
 Wittenborg CEO, Maggie Feng, said Wittenborg does have a policy on the matter which is also contained in the institution’s Education and Examination Guide (EEG) which is made available to enrolled students.